Fredericksburg, Stafford, and Spotsylvania Catholic Charity programs.

 Assistance is offered for immigrants in Stafford, Spotsylvania, and nearby counties.
 Catholic Charities will implement the church's commitment to helping newcomers, and providing social justice and welcoming strangers.
 The primary program is called Hogar Immigrant Services.
 It will offer a wide range of services for free or at low cost to immigrants, regardless of their race, background, religious or ethnic identity or other situations.

 The Catholic Charity immigration services include, but are not limited to, English as a Second Language (ESL) classes, free immigration legal services, naturalization assistance, US citizenship classes, and other aid.
 The primary objective of the programs are to assist newcomers to the country, and to help people achieve their own goals of integrating successfully into American and the state of Virginia society and culture.
 Programs can help people work collegially with other social service organizations and churches, and all of the support and services are provided in a supportive, welcoming, and professional manner.
+There is also information on housing assistance for immigrants.

 Seniors can take advantage of a number of assistance programs and services too.
 The Catholic Charity St. Martin de Porres Senior Center is a multipurpose resource that provides older adults with a wide variety of services to prevent isolation of elderly and senior citizens, and to also promote their independence, wellness, and happiness.